coreBOS/coreBOSDocumentation/user/pages/09.security-guide/05.users_auth/item.md

 ![](createuserquery.png?width=100%)

-Enter the LDAP username you would like to query and click on the “Query LDAP” button.
+Enter the LDAP username you would like to query and click on the "Query LDAP" button.
 This will retrieve the users information from LDAP and automatically fill up the user fields.

 ![](createuserfillin.png?width=100%)